-- If your patient cannot understand the informed consent process due to language or other barriers, then you cannot obtain the necessary informed consent. - If you or a staff member do not speak the patient's language, invite the patient to bring a family member or friend to translate, when needed.
-Be aware that depending upon circumstances and your state law, you may be required to provide translation services free-of-charge for patients with limited English proficiency (LEP).
-If your practice accepts federal funds (e.g., treatment of patients covered by Medicaid), federal law may require providing translation services for LEP patients. - Thoroughly document who translated and what was said.
+- If your patient cannot understand the informed consent process due to language or other barriers, then you cannot obtain the necessary informed consent. - Be aware that, depending upon circumstances and state or federal law, you may be required to provide translation services on a complimentary basis for patients with limited English proficiency (LEP) as noted previously (Section 1557 of the Affordable Care Act).
+If your practice accepts federal funds (e.g., treatment of patients covered by Medicaid), federal law may require providing translation services for LEP patients.
+State law also may require the provision of translation/language support services.
+If unsure of the requirements that apply to your practice, consult qualified legal counsel. - Comprehensively document the party who translated and what was said.
 Include the translator's name, address, and telephone number in the body of your progress note for that day. - If you routinely treat patients who speak the same foreign language, have your consent forms translated into that language to facilitate the informed consent process.